opennode/waldur-core/docs/developer/cost-tracking.rst

 Consumed price estimate - how many consumables were used by resource until now.

 It is too expensive to recalculate consumed estimate on each user request.
-Thats why we have the background task that recalculate consumed estimate every hour and stores it in the database.
+That's why we have the background task that recalculates consumed estimate every hour and stores it in the database.